anytizer/picker.fa/readme.md

 ## Disclaimer

-The purpose is to inspire usage of FontAwesome, not to reduce the page impressions in its original website, in order to pick up the icons.
-The interface provides picker to older versions.
+The purpose is to inspire usage of FontAwesome, not to reduce the page impressions in its original website.
+The interface provides icon picker to an older version.